devchandan/Stormie/README.md

 # Stormie
 Usual Weather App using okhttp and butterknife libraries.
-Location is hardcodes to Bangalore, India.
+Location is hardcoded to Bangalore, India.